AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/concentrated-liquidity-mechanisms.md

 Since the system is offchain, new types of position managers can easily be added into the system.
 For instance, it would be possible to reward users of protocols that use position manager tokens on other contracts, such as collateral for borrowing.

-The list of liquidity position managers supported for each AMM and chain can be found directly on the incentivized pools on[ Merkl app](https://app.merkl.xyz/integrations).
+The list of liquidity position managers supported for each AMM and chain can be found directly on the incentivized pools on[ Merkl app](https://app.merkl.xyz), or at this [link](https://app.merkl.xyz/integrations.
 If you want to add support for a type of liquidity position manager that is not currently supported or to directly reward the underlying users of a smart contract that indirectly controls AMM liquidity, fill out [this form](https://tally.so/r/w4JYLr) and [open a BD ticket on our Discord](https://discord.com/channels/1209830388726243369/1210212731047776357).